NewsAppsUMD/first-news-app-umd/docs/index.rst

 Act 1: Hello Git
 ****************

-Start at our first-news-app directory.
+Start by making our first-news-app directory.

 .. code-block:: bash

+    $ mkdir first-news-app
     $ cd first-news-app

 Create a new development environment with pipenv, specifying the version of python: